coralogix/terraform-provider-coralogix/docs/resources/alert.md

 * `schedule` - (Optional) A `schedule` block as documented below.
 * `content` - (Optional) An array that contains log fields to be included with the alert notification.
 * `notifications` - (Optional) A `notifications` block as documented below.
+* `notify_every` - (Optional) the time an alert is supressed after it was triggered in seconds, default to `60`. when using condition.condition_type 'less_than' , the value has to be more than the timeframe picked.

 ---